 White House Workshop

-Through of series of off-the-record briefings and group discussions, attendees will review current national security policy from conception to implementation.
-Speakers will focus on challenges the U.S. faces in specific parts of the world, including Europe, the Middle East, China, Africa, and Latin America.
+Many of President Trump’s foreign policy campaign promises have been fulfilled and others modified, but uncertainty remains about America’s international role.
+Speakers will focus on challenges the U.S. faces in specific parts of the world, including Europe, the Middle East, China, Africa and Latin America.

-This three-day seminar will feature a faculty of high-level, internationally-recognized experts who will discuss both the domestic and global implications of the new administration’s policies and their impact on executive leadership in the Department of Defense.
+This three-day seminar will feature a faculty of high-level internationally-recognized experts who will discuss both the domestic and the global implications of the Administration’s policies and their impact on executive leadership in the Department of Defense and other government agencies.